pente/cbrogue/README.md

         git pull origin tcod

-* To checkout a specific version of the code to your working tree:

-        git checkout <version>

-* To restore your working tree to the newest version:

-        git checkout tcod

 Contributing edits
 ------------------
 * Create a github account and set up your user name and email.